 On Wednesday, 7th March 2018 Ash Dykes, his team members and members of the public gathered to announce and celebrate the upcoming record-breaking World First that would be Ash's 2018 - 19 annual-spanning expedition, traversing the Yangtze River on foot.

 The longest river in the world to flow through a single country.
-Its length has never been walked, until now.
-In 2018 Ash will attempt his greatest expedition yet, as he walks from the Yangtze’s source in the melt waters of the Jianggendiru Glacier on the Tibetan Plateau to its delta near Shanghai, where it meets the East China Sea.
-Ash will face many trials, starting with freezing temperatures in the West, which will break into a more tropical environment to the East.
+Its length had never been walked before.
+In 2018 Ash attempted, and succeeded his greatest expedition yet, as he walked from the Yangtze's source in the melt waters of the Jianggendiru Glacier on the Tibetan Plateau to its delta near Shanghai, where it meets the East China Sea.
+Ash faced many trials, starting with freezing temperatures in the West, which broke into a more tropical environment to the East.

-The severity of this 6,437km challenge is not to be underestimated.
-Throughout Ash's estimated 8 million step exploration, he will undoubtedly come across some of natures most intimidating experiences.
-From snakes to bears, wolves to asian hornets - the isolating weather-ranging and isolating challenge will push all of Ash's strengths to the limit.
-Examining the sheer length, difficulty of terrain, isolation, climate, and multitude of dangers makes this concept for a mission highly intense and engaging
+The severity of this 6,437km challenge was not to be underestimated.
+Throughout Ash's estimated 8 million step exploration, he came across some of natures most intimidating experiences.
+From being in close proximity to snakes and bears, wolves to asian hornets - the isolating weather-ranging and isolating challenge pushed all of Ash's strengths to the limit.
+Examining the sheer length, difficulty of terrain, isolation, climate, and multitude of dangers made this concept for a mission highly intense and engaging to follow.

-Ash undoubtedly aims for this world record-setting expedition to be the most digitally engaging expedition in history.
-Ash and the team have partnered with leading technological, scientific and groundbreaking corporate partners to bring technology to use in a way it never has before.
-Followers will be able to have great interaction with Ash, so stay tuned and subscribe for regular updates on how you can be part of all the action.
-Ash's expedition has secured a TV commission and will be televised by CCTV4 on completion - so stay tuned for some very exciting developments!
+Ash aimed for this world record-setting expedition to be the most digitally engaging expedition in history.
+Ash and the team partnered with leading technological, scientific and groundbreaking corporate partners to bring technology to use in a way it never had before.
+Followers were able to have great interaction with Ash, and subscribed for regular updates on how they could be a part of all the action.
+Ash's expedition secured a TV commission with a view to be televised by CCTV4 on completion, plus much more - so stay tuned for some very exciting developments!